rlipscombe/vs-welcome-page/index.md

 ### How does this work? ###

 It's installed as a Visual Studio extension (a `.VSIX` file).
 When Visual Studio is run, it subscribes to the *solution open* event.
-When you open a solution, it starts IIS Express, which hosts a simple web application.
+When you open a solution, it starts an embedded web server, which hosts a simple web application.
 This web application is responsible for looking for, and rendering, any `README` file that it finds in the solution folder.

 ### What formats are supported? ###